ENCODE-DCC/hic-pipeline/docs/usage.md

 ## Using Singularity

 Caper comes with built-in support for using Singularity containers instead of Docker with `--singularity` option.
 This is useful in HPC environments where Docker usage is restricted.
 See [Caper documentation](https://github.com/ENCODE-DCC/caper/blob/master/DETAILS.md) for more information.
+Please note that GPU-enabled tasks (HiCCUPS and DELTA) will not work.